 NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site.
-See the back page for contact information.
+See the back page of this user guide.

 Controlling your hearing aid with the mobile device app (optional)